MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/error-code-AADSTS50105-user-not-assigned-role.md

 ## Symptoms

-You receive the following error when trying to sign into an application that has been set up to use Microsoft Entra ID for identity management using SAML-based Single Sign-On (SSO):
+You receive the following error message when you try to sign in to an application that has been set up to use Microsoft Entra ID for identity management using SAML-based Single Sign-On (SSO):

 >Error AADSTS50105 - The signed in user is not assigned to a role for the application.